-Python functions class12 provides you the detailed notes about function types, return values, and scope of the function variables.
+In this article, Python functions class12 you will get detailed notes about function types, return values, and the scope of the function variables.

 Python functions class12- function types

 - Built-in Functions: Pre-defined functions of Python such as input(), int(), max(), len() etc.

 - Functions defined in modules: Functions defined in particular modules, can be used when the module is imported.
 A module is a container of functions, variables, constants, and classes in a separate file that can be reused.
 The module can be imported in two ways

 - import statement: Used to import the entire module.
 EX. import math

 - from statement: import all functions or the selected one.
 EX. from random import randint

 - User-Defined Functions: Function created by the programmer